MariiaVision/msp_tracker/README.md

 ## to do list:
-- [ ] include motion map with A-P orientation
+- [ ] change to different system to read the tracks
 - [ ] change from list to a table with sorting option
 - [ ] change plotting to grab the coordinates from the image
 - [ ] clean the code